 - Gelatine capsules can be purchased from some suppliers.
 These are empty capsules in which you put the tablet in, making them easier to administer.

-- Compounding pharmacies are able to take a tablet and compound it into liquid form, which carers may find easier to give to their cat.
+- Compounding pharmacies can take a tablet and compound it into liquid form, which carers may find easier to give to their cat.

 - Some medicines may be able to be administered via injections, speak to your veterinarian about this.